Amble: Present day

 Sir Nikolaus Pevsner's guide of 1992 says that "Today Amble is a not unpleasant small town but has few buildings of distinction."
 Of those, he records the church of St Cuthbert, which was originally constructed in 1870 and expanded in 1929, and its associated 1876-built vicarage.
 In addition, he notes some early Victorian terraces on Queen Street and North Street, as well as "a fragment of wall with a C 15 window, square-headed and of two trefoiled lights with uncusped sunk panels above.
 Though it may seem unlikely, this is an in situ fragment of the medieval manor house.
 It belonged to Tynemouth Priory and may have served as a monastic cell."
 This latter is found on High Street.

 The fishing industry continues in Amble today, albeit with a reduced number of vessels, as does a small marine industry which is mainly concentrated around the construction and repair of yachts and other pleasure craft.
+However, in 2001, Ken Bell International, a seafood exporter, closed down its production facility in Amble, at the cost of 38 jobs.
 A small industrial estate is located to the southwest of the town, whose clients include vehicle repairs and telecommunications companies.
 However, as of 2012, most of the units on the estate are unoccupied and the town has been affected by the closure of nearby businesses, such as a site operated by Alcan, as well as two food processing businesses in the town that employed nearly 300 people.
 A proposed retail development by Tesco had also been postponed due to poor trading conditions.
 The town's mayor announced that "the prospects for jobs are very bleak indeed."

 The Royal National Lifeboat Institution maintains a station at Amble.
 Amble RNLI station has two lifeboats – the Shannon Class 'Shannon Elizabeth and Leonard', which replaced the Mersey Class lifeboat 'The Four Boys' in November 2016 after the station raised £200,000 towards the new vessel's £2,000,000 cost.
 Amble's second lifeboat is the 'D Class' Inshore Lifeboat (or ILB), the 'Mildred Holcroft'.
 There have been lifeboats operating from the town since 1842 and, for example, between 30 and 40 people perished in various wrecks near to Amble on 17–18 December 1872.